alissonsol/Archive/docs/mac-os-m1.md

-# macOS
+# macOS M1 instructions

-Shortcut through the many guides to install [requirements](./requirements.md) in the macOS.
+Shortcut to the many guides to install [requirements](./requirements.md) in the macOS.

-Tested with Big Sur: `sw_vers`: `ProductVersion: 11.2`: `BuildVersion: 20D64`.
-Test with Intel processor only.
-These steps won't work for the Apple M1 hardware (see [macOS M1](mac-os-m1.md) instructions under development).
+Instructions under development for the Apple M1 machines.
+Steps being documented, as well as what doesn't work yet.

 ## Steps that may need manual interaction